MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Software Design

 \subsection{Parallelization Strategy}

-MiMiC computes various quantities related to the interactions between subsystems, and it is therefore assigned its own computational resources.
+MiMiC computes various quantities related to the interactions between subsystems, and it is, therefore, assigned its own computational resources.
 To avoid introducing a bottleneck, we use parallelization strategies that are flexible enough to run efficiently on diverse hardware architectures, while at the same time being highly scalable.
 Therefore, for computationally intensive routines, most data is stored in flat, contiguous arrays, ensuring that the number of nested loops is kept to a minimum.
-This allows to potentially tailor parallelization to specific needs that might emerge in the future, for example, due to the addition of new subsystem and interaction types.
+This allows to potentially tailor parallelization to specific needs that might emerge in the future, such as the addition of new subsystems and interaction types.

-In terms of employed parallelization schemes, MiMiC currently features a hybrid MPI-based distributed-memory and OpenMP-based shared-memory approach, which is particularly important in the calculation of electrostatic QM/MM interactions, as described in Section \ref{sec:workflow}.
+In terms of employed parallelization schemes, MiMiC currently features a hybrid MPI-based distributed-memory and OpenMP-based shared-memory approach, which is particularly important in the calculation of electrostatic QM/MM interactions, as described in Sec.~\ref{sec:workflow}.
 Within this scheme, the most computationally intensive operation is the numerical integration over the grid storing either an electron density or an external potential, which has to be performed for each MM atom interacting with the QM subsystem.
 In a typical application, the number of atoms $N_\mathrm{atom}$ is on the order of $10^4$ to $10^5$, while the number of grid points $N_\mathrm{grid}$ is on the order of $10^6$ to $10^7$.
-However, the number of atoms treated explicitly can be reduced to the order of $10^3$ by employing the sr/lr scheme (see Section \ref{sec:elec_emb}), thus resulting in a total operation count proportional to $N_\mathrm{atom} \times N_\mathrm{grid}$, i.e., between $10^{9}$ and $10^{10}$.
+However, the number of atoms treated explicitly can be reduced to the order of $10^3$ by employing the sr/lr scheme (see Sec.~\ref{sec:elec_emb}), thus resulting in a total operation count proportional to $N_\mathrm{atom} \times N_\mathrm{grid}$, i.e., between $10^{9}$ and $10^{10}$.
 In the current implementation, it then reduces to two nested loops: the outer loop over the MM atoms is distributed over MPI processes and both loops are further parallelized employing OpenMP-based shared-memory approaches.